 Being driven to your theory test instead?
 Lucky you!
 It means you can avoid the hassle of public transport, but you should keep in mind that your destination is in the middle of the city centre.
 Prepare to face some traffic and leave yourself extra time if travelling during rush hour.

-To make the journey as simple and straightforward as possible, note down the postcode: NR1 1BD.
+To make the journey as simple and straightforward as possible, note down the postcode: NR1 3NX.
 The driver should be able to pop this into a sat nav and follow the directions.

 The person driving you to your test may want to park up their car while you sit the test.
 This is fine, but they won’t find any parking provided by the test centre.
 Instead, they’ll need to make use of a local car park.

-The nearest option is the Castle Mall Shopping Centre car park (NR1 3JQ).
-It’s only a 5-minute stroll from the theory test centre and charges £2.90 for 2 hours of parking.
-Failing that, you could also try the Rose Lane car park (NR1 1PY).
-This one is a 7-minute walk from the test centre and will set you back £3.60 for 2 hours of parking.
+The nearest option is the John Lewis car park (NR1 3LX).
+It’s only a 4-minute stroll from the theory test centre and charges £3.20 for 2 hours of parking.

 Hello high pass rates!
-If you’re unattuned to theory test pass rates, these numbers may not look all that impressive, but let us tell you—they are!
+If you’re not familiar with theory test pass rates, these numbers may not look all that impressive, but let us tell you—they are!
 Each of these figures is a solid few points above the national average.

 That being said, don’t run off and book your appointment here thinking you’re more likely to pass because of these stats.
 In reality, the theory test is the same wherever you take it.
 Sorry, folks!